-IOM Standards for Developing Trustworthy Clinical Practice Guidelines Part of KDIGO Process? a summary of relevant available evidence (and evidentiary gaps), description of the quality (including applicability), quantity (including completeness), and consistency of the aggregate available evidence; Yes an explanation of the part played by values, opinion, theory, and clinical experience in deriving the recommendation.
+IOM S tandards for Developing Trustworthy Clinical Practice Guidelines Part of KDIGO Process? a summary of relevant available evidence (and evidentiary gaps), description of the quality (including applicability), quantity (including completeness), and consistency of the aggregate available evidence; Yes an explanation of the part played by values, opinion, theory, and clinical experience in deriving the recommendation.
 Yes A rating of the level of confidence in (certainty regarding) the evidence underpinning the recommendation Yes A rating of the strength of the recommendation in light of the preceding bullets Yes A description and explanation of any differences of opinion regarding the recommendation Yes 6.
 Articulation of Recommendations 6.1 Recommendations should be articulated in a standardized form detailing precisely what the recommended action is, and under what circumstances it should be performed.
 Yes 6.2 Strong recommendations should be worded so that compliance with the recommendation(s) can be evaluated.
 Yes 7.
 External Review 7.1 External reviewers should comprise a full spectrum of relevant stakeholders, including scientific and clinical experts, organizations (e.g., health care, specialty societies), agencies (e.g., federal government), patients, and representatives of the public.
 Yes 7.2 The authorship of external reviews submitted by individuals and/or organizations should be kept confidential unless that protection has been waived by the reviewer(s).
 Yes 7.3 The GDG should consider all external reviewer comments Yes and keep a written record of the rationale for modifying or not modifying a CPG in response to reviewers' comments.
-No 7.4 A draft of the CPG at the external review stage or immediately following it (i.e., prior to the final draft) should be made available to the general public for comment.
+Yes 7.4 A draft of the CPG at the external review stage or immediately following it (i.e., prior to the final draft) should be made available to the general public for comment.
 Reasonable notice of impending publication should be provided to interested public stakeholders.
 Yes 8.
 Updating 8.1 The CPG publication date, date of pertinent systematic evidence review, and proposed date for future CPG review should be documented in the CPG.
-Yes, except no proposed date for future CPG review 8.2 Literature should be monitored regularly following CPG publication to identify the emergence of new, potentially relevant evidence and to evaluate the continued validity of the CPG.
+Yes; The requirement for an update will be assessed periodically from the publication date or earlier if important new evidence becomes available in the interim 8.2 Literature should be monitored regularly following CPG publication to identify the emergence of new, potentially relevant evidence and to evaluate the continued validity of the CPG.
 Planned after publication 8.3 CPGs should be updated when new evidence suggests the need for modification of clinically important recommendations.
 For example, a CPG should be updated if new evidence shows that a recommended intervention causes previously unknown substantial harm; that a new intervention is significantly superior to a previously recommended intervention from an efficacy or harms perspective; or that a recommendation can be applied to new populations.
 Planned after publication